You can’t have a blog dedicated to a specific country without talking at least a little bit about its cuisine, right?

-And even though these traditional Romanian foods can be found in other Balkan countries (and not only) as well, they are part of the Romanian culture and part of what makes this country such an amazing one.
+Even though at least some of these traditional Romanian foods can be found in other Balkan countries (and not only) as well, they are part of the Romanian culture and part of what makes this country such an amazing one.

-But let’s skip the talking and instead let’s feast our eyes with these 20 amazing Romanian foods that you must try at least once in this lifetime.
+But let’s skip the talking and instead let’s feast our eyes with the best traditional Romanian foods that you must try at least once in your lifetime.
 Preferably not all at once!

-Made of minced meat (usually pork, but also a combination of pork and chicken or just poultry meat) mixed with rice and spices, rolled into sour cabbage leaves (fermented cabbage) and boiled for hours in a special sauce made of the sauerkraut juice, water, tomato juice and other secret ingredients, they are simply delicious.
+These cabbage rolls are made of minced meat (usually pork) mixed with rice and spices, rolled into sour cabbage leaves (fermented cabbage) and boiled for hours in a special sauce made of sauerkraut juice, water, tomato juice and other spices.

-Created from a mixture of minced pork and cow meat, mixed with spices and garlic as well as sodium bicarbonate, they are then grilled and eaten hot with mustard.
-They are absolutely delicious, too.
+Created from a mixture of minced pork and cow meat, mixed with spices and garlic as well as sodium bicarbonate, they are then grilled and eaten hot with mustard and bread or fried potatoes.

 Eating beef tripe might not sound like the best thing to do when you visit a foreign country, but that’s because you have never tried the Romanian Beef Tripe Soup aka Ciorba de burta.